NicoOhR/Sicarii/assets/sicarii/sicarii.md

 The markdown-to-html work is done by Pandoc, both because I already have all of the haskell dependencies on my machine, and it also handles $\rm\LaTeX$ best out of any rust markdown parsers I tried out.
 Code highlighting is done through [syntect](https://github.com/trishume/syntect), a charming library which lets you use sublime syntax definitions to highlight code.
 I was originaly using highlightjs, but ultimately couldn't help but further oxidize this project.

 The ```markdown -> pandoc -> syntect-> html``` pipeline was not as smooth as I would have liked, and required a good bit of elbow grease to get to a well behaving state.
 In a nutshell after pandoc generated the initial HTML, I used [kuchikiki](https://github.com/brave/kuchikiki) to find and the ```<code>``` and feed them to syntect, then replacing the original element with what syntect produces.
+Inevitably I think I'd like to make my own parser, since kuchikiki pulls in html5ever, which, while being a great library, adds a significant amount of additional dependencies to this project; which I feel already has too many.

 ```Rust
         let doc = kuchikiki::parse_html().one(html);
         let mut matches: Vec<_> = doc.select("pre").unwrap().collect();